Impact of rising COVID & Staff Shortages – July 2022.

-We might not be able to accept certain emergency referrals depending on our own staffing levels and capacity.
+We continue to offer both emergency and non-emergency referral vet services for cases deemed to be essential for animal health and welfare.
+We might not be able to accept certain emergency referrals at times depending on our own staffing levels and capacity.
 Please speak to our Emergency Team if you have an emergency case.

-Please advise your clients that they should NOT come to the hospital if they are self-isolating or have symptoms of COVID-19 and to seek an alternative party to bring your animal to us.
+Please advise your clients that they should NOT come to the hospital if they are self-isolating or have symptoms of COVID-19 and to seek an alternative party to bring their pet to us.

 Please advise your client that only one person may accompany the pet to the visit.